In order to understand self-compassion, you have to first understand the concept of compassion.

 In this article, we will explore the most interesting research findings in self-compassion and how you can use them to live a better life.

-Self-compassion, according to Kristen Neff, a self-compassion researcher, has three main elements:
+Self-compassion, according to Kristin Neff, a self-compassion researcher, has three main elements:

 Self-compassion is often intertwined with self-esteem, but they really are two distinct concepts.
 Self-compassion is more about self-acceptance and self-esteem focuses on favorable self-evaluation, especially for achievements, according to Neff.